victortoledo/frontiers_sexdiff_fetal_brain/README.md

 ### 1. CEMiTool:
 creates and analyzes CEMiTool co-expression modules
-- build the co-expression network, calculates class specific activity, runs enrichment of biological processes in each of the modules, integrates PPI data
+- builds the co-expression network, calculates class specific activity, runs enrichment of biological processes in each of the modules, integrates PPI data

 ### 2. netZoo:
 builds and analyzes gene regulatory networks